syncfusion-content/uwp-docs/uwp/Multi-Column-DropDown/Multi-Column-DropDown/Getting-Started.md

 ## Creating simple application with SfMultiColumnDropDownControl

-In this walk through, you will create WPF application that contains `SfMultiColumnDropDownControl`.
+In this walk through, you will create UWP application that contains `SfMultiColumnDropDownControl`.

 1. [Creating project](#Creating-the-project)
 2. [Adding control manually in XAML](#Adding-control-manually-in-xaml)